BILGI-IE-421/ie421-2025-2026-1-termproject-beyond-the-noise/README.md

 ## Insights from the Data

-In this project, we implemented a Logistic Regression model to predict the probability of a casualty in NYC vehicle collisions.
+&nbsp;In this project, we implemented a Logistic Regression model to predict the probability of a casualty in NYC vehicle collisions.
 Beyond prediction, we utilized the model for descriptive analysis to identify the key risk factors that characterize high-risk accidents.

-The findings from our logistic regression analysis reveal the critical factors determining the risk of injury and death (casualty) in New York City traffic accidents from a professional perspective:
+&nbsp;The findings from our logistic regression analysis reveal the critical factors determining the risk of injury and death (casualty) in New York City traffic accidents from a professional perspective:

 * **The Greatest Risk** The most striking finding of our analysis is the massive disparity in risk between different vehicle types.
 Our model demonstrates that when a "Two-Wheeled" vehicle (Motorcycle or Bicycle) is involved in an accident, the risk of injury or death is approximately 30 times higher compared to reference values.
 This data scientifically proves that urban safety policies must prioritize the protection of "vulnerable road users"; measures such as dedicated bike lanes and stringent helmet inspections will have a direct, life-saving impact.